 Why the United States?

-Few countries on earth are as splendidly varied and diverse as the United States of America.
-The country boasts such a range of different landscapes, cities and experiences that you would be hard-pressed to explore them all, even over the course of an entire lifetime.
-As an exchange student, you'll have the opportunity to get up close and personal with a few of its key features: its multicultural diversity, breathtaking scenery, and warm, "can-do" people eager to share their lives and values.
+The United States is a dynamic, diverse, and culturally enriching country.
+The country boasts such a range of different landscapes, cities, and activities and you will have the opportunity to experience it all on either a semester or academic year abroad.
+As an exchange student, you will be able to get up close and personal with a few of its key features: its multicultural diversity, breathtaking scenery, and warm, "can-do" people eager to share their lives and values.
 The hardest part will be saying goodbye at the end of your stay!

 You may be placed in any state in the USA; however, most of our students are placed in the Midwest, America's heartland.
-Host families usually live in medium-sized towns, making it easier for students to get involved with their local community and experience the American way of life hands-on - the best way to make your study abroad experience a success.
+Host families usually live in medium-sized towns, making it easier for students to get involved with their local community and experience the American way of life.

-According to your choice, you will attend a local Public or Private High School where you will be placed in the grade appropriate to your age, academic achievement and English ability.
+Depending on your choice, you will attend a local Public or Private High School where you will be placed in the grade according to your age, academic achievements and English level.

-Along with your American peers, you'll take between 5 and 7 classes, of which 3, English, Math and History, are compulsory.
-Some schools also impose Science.
+Along with your American peers, you will be taking between 5 and 7 classes, of which three, English, Math and History, are compulsory.
+Some schools also make Science compulsory.
 If you decide to take the graduating exam (12th grade students only) you will also have to take other compulsory subjects.

-Classes are held in the morning and extra curriculars take place in the afternoon.
+Classes are held in the morning and extra curricular activities in the afternoon.

-In most American high schools, students choose from a wide range of classes and electives: Calculus, Science, Physics, Biology, Foreign Languages, Psychology, Sociology, Literature, Drama, Potery, Journalism, Speech, Media, Computing...
+In most American high schools, students choose from a wide range of classes and electives: Calculus, Science, Physics, Biology, Foreign Languages, Psychology, Sociology, Literature, Drama, Poetry, Journalism, Speech, Media, Computer Science, etc...

 This is a great way to study subjects previously unknown to you or to acquire a different perspective on topics you formerly studied in your home country.
 Some classes run for one semester, meaning you'll be able to study a variety of subjects over the course of the academic year.